ArduPilot/ardupilot_wiki/mavproxy/source/docs/uav_configuration/arming.rst

 Disarming
 =========

-The APM can be disarmed by:
+The autopilot can be disarmed by:

 .. code:: bash